The birthplace of today's harbour

-If you want to, you can, without any extra charges, dress the walk with a sauce, by which a particular theme will be accentuated as we walk around.
+If you wish, you can, without extra charges, have the walk brought to taste with a sauce, through which a particular theme is put in the spotlight.

-A description of these sauces you can find underneath.
-Of course, you can also opt for a general walk without any accents.
+You will find a description of the sauces available underneath.
+Of course, it is up to you to opt for a walk without an extra spotlight.